Eddie (Iron Maiden): Recognition

 Gibson.com described Eddie in 2008 as "the most recognizable metal icon in the world and one of the most versatile too," while in 2009, Gigwise called him "perhaps the most enduring band mascot of all time."
 Many artists who have been influenced by Iron Maiden hold their artwork in high regard, with Joey Jordison, former member of Slipknot commenting that he bought his first album "on the strength of the cover alone" and Corey Taylor, also of Slipknot, stating that "there wasn't a dude that I hung out with that wasn't trying to draw Eddie on their schoolbooks."
 Steve-O, from Jackass, says that they have "the coolest album covers in the music industry" and Lars Ulrich, of Metallica, comments that "they had the best packaging, the coolest T-shirts — everything."
 Mick Wall describes Eddie as "the immortal soul of Iron Maiden, the defining symbol of the eternally youthful, blissfully uncompromising spirit of the band's music."

 In 2008, Eddie won the "Icon Award" at the Metal Hammer Golden Gods Awards.

 In 2023, Eddie was featured on a series of commemorative stamps issued by the Royal Mail.

+In 2024, online horror game Dead by Daylight added multiple incarnations of Eddie as Legendary cosmetics, these are based on Powerslave, Stranger in a Strange Land and Senjutsu.
+An Eddie based off multiple different incarnations, which include The Trooper, The X Factor and The Evil That Men Do, was also added.
+Additionally in 2026, the Eddie featured on the Run for Your Lives World Tour was added.